plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 priority number to the highest.
 In this example, node A will execute first, then B, and the final value of ``x`` will be 1.

-It is probably best to design your plans such that multiple assignments to the same variable are avoided.
+It is best to design your plans such that multiple assignments to the same variable are avoided.

 .. note::

-    A future release of |PLEXIL| will no longer abort the Executive when multiple ``Assignment`` nodes on the same variable are eligible to execute simultaneously.
-Instead, it will execute the conflicting ``Assignment`` nodes one at a time, in an unspecified order.
+    PLEXIL Release 6 (the ``releases/plexil6`` branch) no longer aborts the Executive when multiple ``Assignment`` nodes on the same variable are eligible to execute simultaneously.
+Instead, it executes the conflicting ``Assignment`` nodes one at a time, in an unspecified order.

 .. _command: